How can Body Protective Complex-157 or BPC-157 help your body heal faster? Learn more about this peptide below.

 How Is BPC-157 Taken and What Are Common Doses?

-Medical professionals usually injected the peptide directly into muscles or subcutaneously into fat.
+Medical professionals usually injected the peptide directly into muscles or subcutaneously (subcutaneous injection) into fat.
 Most research studies in rodents were conducted with BPC-157 injections.

-On the other hand, the remainder of the studies used orally-administered supplements.
+On the other hand, the remainder of the studies used BPC-157 orally administered supplements.

-Body complex pills are also available in pill form.
-Studies have also shown that the peptide can last for up to 24 hours in stomach acid.
+Body Protective Complex supplements are also available in pill form.
+Studies have also shown the peptide can last for up to 24 hours in stomach acid.

 It can also potentially improve healing after surgery.
-It is better taken in the form of oral supplements with proper medical guidance.
+To maximize its benefits, it is better taken in the form of oral supplements with proper medical guidance.